This post contains affiliate links. Read the full disclosure here.

 Expert Tips

-• Properly measure your flour: Too much flour in this cake will make it crumbly and dry.
+• Properly measure your flour: Too much flour in the vegan apple cake will make it crumbly and dry.
 For best results, I always recommend using a kitchen scale.
 If you don’t have a scale, you should measure using the scoop and level method.

 • Don’t over-mix: Mix the dry ingredients into the wet ingredients until they are just combined, no longer.